crkepler/docker-liquibase-sqlserver/README.md

 It may take a few minutes to run, as the first time it downloads (pulls) the SQL Server image to start the DB container.

-This task is not running in the background and after a feew minutes you should see no errors in the terminal output.
+This task is not running in the background and after a few minutes you should see no errors in the terminal output.

 ---
 ### 6. Start the Demo